ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 ### Quarkus Hibernate ORM Panache

-This experiment assesses the power consumption of the [Quarkus Hibernate ORM Panache](https://github.com/quarkusio/quarkus-quickstarts/tree/main/hibernate-orm-panache-quickstart) application while running different JVMs (utilizing both Just-in-Time and Ahead-of-Time compilation).
+This experiment assesses the energy consumption of the [Quarkus Hibernate ORM Panache](https://github.com/quarkusio/quarkus-quickstarts/tree/main/hibernate-orm-panache-quickstart) application while running different JVMs (utilizing both Just-in-Time and Ahead-of-Time compilation).
 This is a simple create, read, update and delete (CRUD) web-based application.

 It involves running the Quarkus Hibernate ORM Panache sample application with Quarkus 3.0.3 for approximately 900 seconds, corresponding to real-world wall clock time.
 During this time, a load test comprising two independent phases was triggered, as described below.
 Each phase runs concurrently and targets different endpoints of the application:
 1. The endpoint returning static data (e.g., get home page) was hit at a constant rate of 64 reqs/sec for 780 seconds.